galaxycam/galaxycam.github.io/index.md

 * Go to [http://52.55.43.141/](http://52.55.43.141/)

+The Galaxy course instance(s) will be kept alive one day after the course before being shut down.

 If you wish to continue the practical session at your own speed, you are more than welcome to do so on the main Galaxy server at [https://usegalaxy.org/](https://usegalaxy.org/).
 The data you were accessing during the course under the menu 'Shared Data' will not be visible but you can download it onto your computer, unzip it and load it into your history from our GitHub repository galaxy-intro, the course Data Libraries are in the ‘data_libraries’ folder.

 ## Presenters